tsinghua-ideal/ExtendibleRadixTree/README.md

 # ERT

 The source codes of Extendible Radix Tree.
-The implementation includes Extendible Radix Tree, a random number generator for generating test data, and a simple memory manager.
+The implementation includes Extendible Radix Tree, a random number generator for generating test data, and a simple memory manager as well as all other sota evaluated in the paper.

-The `fastalloc` memory manager supports allocating memory in DRAM and space allocation in NVM.
+The `fastalloc` memory manager supports allocating memory in DRAM and space allocation in PM.
 Please refer to the `Environment` section for specific usage instructions.

 ### Dependence